 We require USMLE Step 1 scores to apply and Step 2 scores in order to begin residency training.

 Preparation for the PGY1 year is assessed carefully on each applicant.
 We strongly recommend completion of a medicine subinternship and a MICU rotation in the senior year.

 An interview is required for admission.
-Interviews are by appointment only and are conducted November through January.
+Interviews are invitation only and are conducted November through January.

 The deadline for receipt of application is October 1, 2021.

 Connect with Medicine’s education staff for more information about our programs.